 Measure Current Approach As suggested by stakeholders Citywide Policy Work Program?
 Council Motion?
-RSO replacement units Projects participating in CBP are required to replace 67% of existing demolished residential units as covenanted lower income (Deeply,extremely) All RSO units continue to be RSO All projects are required to replace 100% of existing demolished residential units as covenanted lower income (a mix of deeply, extremely) All RSO units continue to be RSO Evaluating 1:1 replacement for projects participating in Community Benefits Program Reported to Council that TOC and DB explicitly require ("inclusive of" language per JJJ and State)
+Replacement units Projects participating in CBP are required to replace 67% of existing demolished residential units as covenanted lower income (Deeply,extremely) All RSO units continue to be RSO All projects (by-right, discretionary, projects in CBP) are required to replace 100% of existing demolished residential units as covenanted lower income (a mix of deeply, extremely) All RSO units continue to be RSO Evaluating 1:1 replacement for projects participating in incentive programs (DT/TOC/DB) Reported to Council that TOC and DB explicitly require ("inclusive of" language per JJJ and State)